 Remove the Deadsnakes PPA

-Clean up the PPA and APT pinning configuration if you no longer require Python 3.13 packages:
+Clean up the PPA and APT pinning configuration only if you no longer use any Deadsnakes packages.
+If you installed other Python branches from the same PPA, leave the repository enabled and remove only the Python 3.13 packages above.

 sudo rm -f /etc/apt/preferences.d/python313-deadsnakes-pin